 Scientific Name: Procavia capensis capensis

-These animals are very social and love to live in groups.
-All the females in a group will help raise young, and the male will stand as lookout while the rest of the hyraxes eat.
-Rock hyraxes have trouble controlling their body temperatures, and at night they will all sleep huddled together for warmth.
-They also love to sunbathe outside their caves during the day.
+The rock hyrax (also called a dassie) is very social.
+All the females in a group help raise the young, and the male will stand watch while the rest of the hyraxes eat.
+Rock hyraxes rely on external factors to help regulate their body temperatures.
+When temperatures drop at night, they will huddle together for warmth and sunbathe outside their caves during the day to warm up.